 One last reason it can make sense to refinance or consolidate your loans is if you need to simplify your life and your finances.
 If you’re making several student loan payments every month and have trouble keeping track of them all, refinancing and consolidating allows you to funnel all of your existing loans into one new loan with a new rate and payment.

 While you may not save a lot of money if you don’t get a significantly lower interest rate, you can win the mental battle by reducing the number of payments you’re making down to one.
 For some people, having a single student loan payment to contend with makes it a lot easier to plan and create a budget.

 Refinancing and Consolidating Your Loans: Risks You Should Know About

 While the financial rewards can be ample when you refinance high interest or unmanageable loans into a new product, there are risks to consider as well.
 Most of these risks come into play when you refinance or consolidate federal loans with a private lender.

-Doing so means saying goodbye to all of the Department of Education benefits offered on federal loans, says Matherson.
-These benefits include all income-driven repayment plans and public service loan forgiveness, plus stopgap measures such as deferment and forbearance.
+Doing so means saying goodbye to all of the Department of Education benefits offered on federal loans, like income-driven repayment plans and public service loan forgiveness, plus stopgap measures such as deferment and forbearance.

 The other big risk that comes with refinancing is one we already talked about — extending your repayment timeline so much that you actually pay a lot more interest on your student loans over time.
 Before you refinance your loans to get a new monthly payment, make sure to look at the total amount you’ll pay over time and compare it to your total loan costs now.
 If it’s considerably more, you might want to rethink refinancing and consider alternative strategies to lower your monthly payment instead.